rticommunity/rticonnextdds-connector-js/docs/data.rst

    }

 ``memberName`` must be one of the following types: array, sequence, struct, value or union.
-If not, the call to get_dictionary will fail:
+If not, the call to getJson will fail:

 .. code-block:: javascript